ons-cherif/Optimizing-a-Pipeline-in-Azure/README.md

 This is a repeatable process for each run of the experiment, specifying a random hyperparameter from a given list of choices.
 To prepare the HyperDrive configuration, we need to set three major parameters including:<br>

-   1- Specify a parameter sampler: since we are using the SKLearn _LogisticRegression classifier_  we will be using:<br>
+   1- Specify a **parameter sampler**: since we are using the SKLearn _LogisticRegression classifier_  we will be using:<br>

    - The inverse of regularization strength _**C**_ with a default value of _1.0_, you need to specify a discrete set of options to sample from.<br>
    - And, the maximum number of iterations taken for the solvers to converge _**max_iter**_ <br>

-   2- Specify an early termination policy: Among three types, we decided to work with the _Bandit Policy_, classified as an aggressive saving, as it will terminate any job based on a _slack_ criteria, and a _frequency_ and _delay_ interval for evaluation. <br>
+   2- Specify an **early termination policy**: Among three types, we decided to work with the _Bandit Policy_, classified as an aggressive saving, as it will terminate any job based on a _slack_ criteria, and a _frequency_ and _delay_ interval for evaluation. <br>

    - slack_factor: Specified as a ratio used to calculate the allowed distance from the best performing experiment run.<br>
    - evaluation_interval: Reflects the frequency for applying the policy.<br>
    - delay_evaluation: Reflects the number of intervals for which to delay the first policy evaluation.<br>

-   3 - Create a SKLearn estimator to use later within the HyperDriveConfig definition.<br>
+   3 - Create a SKLearn **estimator** to use later within the HyperDriveConfig definition.<br>
    The estimator contains the _source directory_ The path to the script directory, the _compute target_, and the _entry script_ The name of the script to use along with the experiment. <br>

-After creating the HyperDriveConfig using the mentioned above parameters, we submit the experiment by specifying the recently created HyeperDrive configuration.<br>
+After creating the **HyperDriveConfig** using the mentioned above parameters, we submit the experiment by specifying the recently created HyeperDrive configuration.<br>

  ### **Model Deployment:** <br>
  This phase is related to provisioning, visioning, access control, and scaling.
 However, as a first project, we focused on the registration of the  best-run model and how to explore its different metrics and features using Microsoft Azure ML studio tools.<br>